dashpay/docs/introduction/information.rst

 Electrum Wallet
   :ref:`Dash Electrum Wallet <dash-electrum-wallet>` is a lightweight wallet that does not require you to download or sync the entire blockchain, making the wallet lighter and faster.
-However, it is missing certain features such as InstantSend and CoinJoin.
+It includes support for advanced InstantSend, CoinJoin and masternode features.

 Encryption
   In cryptography, `encryption